 The Texas Tribune is using data from the Texas Department of State Health Services to track how many people have tested positive for the novel coronavirus in Texas each day.
-The state data comes from local health officials, and it may not represent all cases of the disease given limited testing.
-Here's what we know about the daily numbers.
+The state data comes from 57 city and county health departments, about 600 hospitals and 340 laboratories and the state vital records registration.
+It may not represent all cases of the disease given lirevealedmited testing.

-Under Gov. Greg Abbott’s plan to revive the economy, businesses started reopening in May.
-But he paused further reopening plans and scaled back others in June.
-Recently, he told one TV station he regretted reopening bars too quickly.
+- How we got here: Under Abbott’s plan to revive the economy, businesses started reopening in May.
+But he paused further reopening plans and scaled back others in June, telling one TV station he regretted reopening bars too quickly.

 Where are most of the cases in Texas?